inmeetSoftwire/ai-enhanced-coding-exercise/README.md

 # Flashcard Extractor

 A TypeScript React application that extracts flashcards from Wikipedia articles or custom text using OpenAI's API.
+Pre-requisites: Node.js and npm (v23.11.0).

 ## Setup